opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    * For the SDK Location in the main panel, click :guilabel:`Browse...` and locate your Android SDK directory.

-   * Click :guilabel:`Apply` button at the bottom right corner of main panel:
+   * Click :guilabel:`Apply` button at the bottom right corner of main panel.

+   If the SDK folder is already set correctly you'll see something like this:

       .. image:: images/eclipse_4_locate_sdk.png
          :alt: Locate Android SDK